endjin/Endjin.RecommendedPractices.NuGet/docs/adr/0001-practices-via-nuget.md

 Because projects don't copy and then modify the relevant files—instead they just refer to them and then plug into the extensibility points supplied—it is absolutely clear when something is a project-specific tweak.
 And this also provides a straightforward mechanism for updates: when something breaks the build (e.g., as happened when .NET Core SDK 3.1.200 came out) we can push a single update to fix everything.

-What it `Endjin.RecommendedPractices` could enjoy all these same benefits as `Endjin.RecommendedPractices.AzureDevopsPipelines.GitHub`?
+What if `Endjin.RecommendedPractices` could enjoy all these same benefits as `Endjin.RecommendedPractices.AzureDevopsPipelines.GitHub`?
 The key characteristics are:

-- one definitive copy of the relevant files, distributed through a mechanism designed to enable sharing of such file
+- one definitive copy of the relevant files, distributed through a mechanism designed to enable sharing of such files
 - clearly-defined extensibility points to provide individual projects with the flexibility they require, without needing them to have their own copies of everything